ittianyu/BottomNavigationViewEx/README.md

 ### Importing to project ###

 #### Example for Gradle: ####

-1. Add it in your root build.gradle at the end of repositories:
+Step 1.
+Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
 	repositories {